servioticy/servioticy-vagrant/README.md

 `vagrant ssh`

+Now you can start or stop the servioticy services by running:

+`start-servioticy` and `stop-servioticy`

 ##Notes

-- The provision script handles either the startup of the services, so use `vagrant up --provision` when starting the VM.
+- The provision script handles either the configuration of the services, so use `vagrant up --provision` when starting the VM.

 - If you use Windows as your host system, note that you may encounter issues with the End-of-Line codification (CRLF in Windows vs LF in Unix/OSX).
 To avoid problems, use the following command in your git configuration (assuming you are not a developer committing code) before cloning this repository